Isn’t the IRS great?

 What do you think?
 Do you have the ability to make after-tax contributions?
 How about in-service withdrawals?
 Sadly, my plan doesn’t allow either so I won’t be able to take advantage of this incredible tax-avoidance strategy but hopefully many of you will.

-By using your Health Savings Account (HSA) intelligently, you can receive the best benefits of a Traditional IRA and a Roth IRA in one account!
+A Health Savings Account (HSA) is the ultimate retirement account because it provides the best benefits of a Traditional IRA and a Roth IRA in one account!